 In the wake of the recent terror attacks in Paris, France’s National Front and its leader, Marine Le Pen scored electoral victories in the […]

 Most of us, when we think “windmills” call up quaint, colorful wooden structures in the Netherlands.
 But today’s power–generating wind turbines can equal the height of a 30–story building.
 The end of the blades reach speeds approaching 170 […]

-The desire of our leaders to do good can lead to much harm if, when things go wrong, they start hiding the truth from the rest of us. […]
+The desire of our leaders to do good can lead to much harm if, when things go wrong, they start hiding the truth from the rest […]

 In response to the migrants fleeing the Middle East, our government has just announced that it is raising the refugee quota to 100,000 per year, and that is apart from regular immigrants (in just one year (2013) we admitted 300,000 Muslim immigrants.)
 In Britain, Prime Minister David Cameron confirmed that Britain will act with its […]

 When Hitler came to power in Germany, Friedrich Hayek, an Austrian who had been following the rise of totalitarian movements, had already moved to England.
-There he wrote a book of warning to the Socialists in England.
-He felt they did not understand Nazism or Communism […]
+There he wrote a book of warning to the […]

 In the book “Stonewalled”, Sharyl Attkisson shows the answer is “yes”.